19- Discovering Ix for the Trapezium: A Step-by-Step Guide.

 Moment of inertia Ix for the trapezium at The CG.

-Ix at the Cg of the trapezium can be obtained by using the parallel axes theorem, by subtracting(Ay-bar^2) from the Ix of the trapezoid.
+Ix at the trapezium Cg can be obtained using the parallel axes theorem by subtracting(Ay-bar^2) from the Ix of the trapezoid.
 A is the area of the trapezium, Y bar value=((h/3)(2a+b)/(a+b)).

 Moment of inertia Ixg for trapezium.

-Step-by-step procedures to get the final Ix value as shown in the next pictures.
+The next pictures show the step-by-step procedures for getting the final Ix value.
 The related calculations for ix at the centroid for the trapezium.

 Moment of inertia Ix-g for trapezium.

-We simplify the expression by adjusting similar terms.
-Adjusting the various terms for ix at the Cg for the Trapezium.
+We simplify the expression by adjusting similar terms, changing the terms for ix at the Cg for the Trapezium.

-Finally, the Ix for the trapezium value for Trapezium at the Cg can be written as shown in the next slide image. together with ix for the trapezium about an x-axis at the base.
+Finally, the Ix for the trapezium value at the Cg can be written as shown in the next slide image, together with ix for the trapezium about an x-axis at the base.

 The final value of Moment of inertia Ix-g for trapezium.